Injured reserve list: MLS rules

-Injured List (Short-Term)
+Injured List

 A player may be placed on the Injured List when the club determines that the injury will prevent the player from participating in a minimum of six MLS regular-season matches.
 While listed, the player is prohibited from competing not only in league matches but also in any official competition during that period, including the U.S. Open Cup, Canadian Championship, Leagues Cup, Campeones Cup, or the CONCACAF Champions Cup.
 Placement on the Injured List may open a roster spot for the club to sign a replacement, but it does not provide relief from the injured player’s Salary Budget Charge.
 As a result, the club must independently possess or create sufficient salary-budget space to add a replacement.
 When an international player is placed on the Injured List, the replacement player may occupy an international roster position.

 Season-Ending Injury List

 If a player is deemed medically unavailable for the remainder of the MLS season, the club may place that player on the Season-Ending Injury List.
 A club may then sign one replacement player under the season-ending injury mechanism.
 Under this rule, the replacement player’s Salary Budget Charge may not exceed that of the injured player, and if the injured player holds a Designated Player slot, the replacement may also be a Designated Player provided the salary-budget restrictions are met.
 In contrast to the short-term Injured List, the replacement signed under the season-ending mechanism does not count against the club’s Salary Budget, creating a special exception intended to mitigate the impact of significant long-term injuries.
 Each club may utilize this mechanism only once during a given league season.